BaoPham92/js-intro/readme.md

 ### Semicolons
 - General practice is to end every line with a semi-colon, though you may see JS code without any semi-colons.
 - Usage depends on the developer.

+### What does it mean for something to be named "semantically"?

 ### camelCase: The Javascript Variable-naming Convention
   - First letter of first word lowercase.